javascript-tutorial/en.javascript.info/8-web-components/1-webcomponents-intro/article.md

 - [Custom elements](https://html.spec.whatwg.org/multipage/custom-elements.html#custom-elements) -- to define custom HTML elements.
 - [Shadow DOM](https://dom.spec.whatwg.org/#shadow-trees) -- to create an internal DOM for the component, hidden from the others.
-- [CSS Scoping](https://drafts.csswg.org/css-scoping/) -- to declare styles that only apply inside the component.
+- [CSS Scoping](https://drafts.csswg.org/css-scoping/) -- to declare styles that only apply inside the Shadow DOM of the component.

 There exist many frameworks and development methodologies that aim to do the similar thing, each one with its own bells and whistles.
 Usually, special CSS classes and conventions are used to provide "component feel" -- CSS scoping and DOM encapsulation.